utilmind/garbage-collector/README.md

 # Garbage Collector

-CLI tool to remove from specified directory outdated files, expired for more than N days.
+CLI tool to remove from specified directory outdated/expired files, created more than N days ago.

 PLEASE BE CAREFUL!
 AUTHORS ARE NOT RESPONSIBLE IF YOU ACCIDENTALLY DELETE SOMETHING IMPORTANT!